ramyaannadi/cucumber_automation/README.md

 # cucumber_automation
-Test Scripts for all the application
+Project description:  Automation Test Scripts for BPM Portal.

+Project Structure:
+Desined using selenium framework , on top of cucumber is used